-Kendall Jenner Shows Off Snake Tattoo In Shoot For V Magazine
+Kendall Jenner Shows Off Snake Tattoo In Shoot For ‘V Magazine’

 “The V Magazine shoot featured a tattoo artist called Jenai Chin who also explained the whole process through an interview,” Chin explained.

 Kendall was clearly excited about the shoot and she took to Instagram on Thursday to post a video from the shoot.
 The video features her tugging her panties in a sexy manner, giving a better view of her sexy features.
-OF course, Kendal made sure that her pose flaunted her snake tattoo just beneath her low-cut underwear.
+Of course, Kendal made sure that her pose flaunted her snake tattoo just beneath her low-cut underwear.

 [Featured Image by Pascal Le Segretain/Getty Images]